 - Yellow Jacket Pueblo Ruins, near Pleasantville, Colorado

 - Yucca House National Monument, near Cortez, Colorado

-Largest of the Anasazi regions, Kayenta spreads across northern Arizona into southern Utah and northwestern Colorado.
+Largest of the Cliff Dweller regions, Kayenta spreads across northern Arizona into southern Utah and northwestern Colorado.
 Some researchers identify the western part of the Kayenta Region as the Virgin Kayenta.
 The Virgin subregion stretches from the midpoint on the Utah-Arizona border west to a point about 40 or 50 miles into Nevada.
 Bounded by the Grand Canyon on the south, the area is named for the Virgin River, which originates in southwestern Utah and joins the Colorado River in Nevada.
 (See the Virgin Kayenta Region Map and the Kayenta Region Map).

 - Canyon De Chelly National Monument, near Grants, New Mexico

 - Capitol Reef National Park, near Torrey, Utah

 - Glen Canyon National Recreation Area, near Ticaboo, Utah

 - Holol’ovi Ruins State Park, near Winslow, Arizona